-The Office of Fair Trading upholds the former department’s objective of ensuring that locals and visitors alike are able to shop with confidence in Gibraltar.
-In addition to this, it also focuses on ensuring a level playing field between businesses in Gibraltar.
-The Consumer Protection’ division of the Office of Fair Trading seeks to achieve these objectives by fulfilling its responsibilities as set out by the Fair Trading Act 2015.
+The Office of Fair Trading's Consumer Protection team aims to ensure that local and visiting consumers' rights are respected in Gibraltar and that they are able to engage with local businesses with confidence.
+In addition the team also focuses on ensuring a level playing field between businesses in Gibraltar.
+The Consumer Protection team seeks to achieve these objectives by fulfilling its responsibilities as set out by the Fair Trading Act 2015 (FTA).

-The Consumer Protection team has the following responsibilities under the Fair Trading Act 2015:
+The Consumer Protection team has the following responsibilities under the FTA:

 Education: Raising consumer and trader awareness on their rights and responsibilities via awareness campaigns, seminars, presentations and publications on different topics of consumer concern;

-Advice: Advising consumers and traders on their rights and responsibilities based on the enquiries or complaints brought to us (for more information see below);
+Guidance: Guiding consumers and traders with regard to their rights and responsibilities based on the enquiries or complaints brought to us (for more information see below);

 Investigation: Investigating matters which could be causing harm to our local consumers (for more information see below);